remarkjs/remark-validate-links/readme.md

 Check that markdown links and images point to existing local files and headings in a Git repo.

+> ⚠️ **Important**:
-> ⚠️ **Important**: The API in Node.js checks links to headings and files but
+> the API in Node.js checks links to headings and files but does not check
-> does not check whether headings in other files exist.
+> whether headings in other files exist;
-> The API in browsers only checks links to headings in the same file.
+> the API in browsers only checks links to headings in the same file;
-> The CLI can check everything.
+> the CLI can check everything.

 ###### Parameters